 A sample of some pages can be seen in the photo below.
 The book was smelling of mold, the pages were torn and yellowing, things were missing from the pages and just crammed back in so where they had been originally is a little hard to determine.
 A great many things were lost and all that was left was the writing explaining the item.
 I have managed to reunite some comments with the appropriate items.

-Sharing this scrapbook of memorabilia that my Aunt Eddie collected has been fun and I plan to do more.
+Sharing this scrapbook of memorabilia that my Aunt Eddie collected has been fun.
 A careful reading of the comments made by Eddie introduced me to the idea that the family had lived in Albany, Oregon for a time, about 1917 to 1919.
 I have not done any research on that part of their lives but it is on my To-Do list.
-The idea of writing about my aunts, uncle and my dad as seen through their sisters eyes is a far better idea than I would have had.
+The idea of writing about my aunts, uncle and my dad as seen through their sister’s eyes is a far better idea than I would have had.
 This “Collection” has caused me to laugh, be touched, be amazed and a little sad.
-Oh, the stories I would have learned it I had known of this scrapbook but it came into my possession well after they had all passed.
+Oh, the stories I would have heard had I known of this scrapbook’s existence would have been wonderful.
+It came to be about 10 years ago and by then they had all passed.

 Here is a list of the posts I have written on this blog that feature some of the items from this “Collection of Junk.”
 I wish to mention that the photographs and some documents are not in her collection but mine, so I did a little mixing up.